eden-chung/eden-chung/README.md

 ### Hi there 👋

+I’m a Software Engineer interested in the applications of Artificial Intelligence, Machine Learning, and Computer Vision. machine learning, artificial intelligence, and building innovative software solutions.
+I have experience in Python, Java, JavaScript (including React.js), SQL, C/C++, and have worked on frontend dev, backend dev, and mobile dev.

+🔭 I'm currently working as a software engineer for the NYC-based startup, Anote 🌱 I am a graduate of Cornell's Break Through Tech AI Program, and studying on the intelligent systems track at Columbia University
+🔭 At the moment, I'm learning about Computer Vision and starting a project in it.

+📫 Feel free to reach out!
+Connect with me on LinkedIn.

 <!--
 **eden-chung/eden-chung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.